-For retailers who are online-only, think about this: Customers don’t have a chance to visit a store and browse your products.
-So a product catalog is one of the easiest ways you can give them that experience — allowing them to see everything you sell in one location where they can also place an order to buy.
+For retailers who are online-only, think about this: customers don’t have a chance to visit a store and browse your products.
+So by using product catalog software, it's one of the easiest ways you can give them that experience — allowing them to see everything you sell in one location where they can also place an order to buy.

 But creating a product catalog isn’t as easy as slapping all your products onto a page.
-If you want to create a product catalog that will up your sales and boost your bottom line, read on for all the tips, tricks, and tools you need to know.
+If you want to create a product catalog that will up your sales and boost your bottom line, read on for all the tips, tricks, and tools you need to know about.

 We’re not talking about old-school, mail order catalogs here.

 Today’s ecommerce product catalogs can be in print, but they can also be digital (and ideally, they should be both).
 A product catalog is how you showcase your products.
 Whether you’re sending the catalog to a press outlet, a retailer, or direct to your customers, it should be a source of rich, complete product information that tells potential buyers everything they need to know about what you offer.

 In the digital age, and for strictly ecommerce retailers, in particular, a product catalog can help mimic the traditional in-store experience of browsing all of a brand’s products in one place.

 It’s also an excellent sales tool because a product catalog can be distributed via many of your existing marketing and sales channels to help spread awareness of your brand and expand your customer base.